 In addition to the general requirements of the university, specific requirements for admission to classified graduate status are:

-- A valid basic California teaching credential or teaching experience;
+- A valid basic California teaching credential or 3 years of teaching experience;

 - A cumulative grade point average of 3.0 ("B") in all courses taken in education;